 How can the human race be protected against pandemics?

-The description of the dream product for protection against pandemics sounds deceptively simple: you start off with a blood sample from a person infected with an unknown pathogen and use it to produce an effective agent that cures the patient or prevents the infection of others - and all of this within a “clinically-relevant” time window.
+The description of the dream product for protection against pandemics sounds simple.
+You start off with a blood sample from a person infected with an unknown pathogen and use it to produce an effective agent that cures the patient or prevents the infection of others - and all of this within a “clinically-relevant” time window.
 What is meant by this is an extremely short period of perhaps several days.
 Speed is the key to success.
 It has been calculated that, today, a virus similar to that of the Spanish Flu would claim the lives of 33 million people – and five percent of the global gross domestic product (GDP).
 That represents more than the economic performance of Germany.

 Thanks to Sabeti and Crowe's results, a pandemic protector is no longer merely a vision, but now a realistic possibility.
 Sabeti, who, together with her team, contributed to containing the Ebola outbreak in West Africa, are concentrating on reading the nucleic acid sequences of disease pathogens as quickly as “New methods like CRISPR-Cas13, that precisely target genetic material (DNA or RNA) of a virus can be impactful,” reports the research scientist.
 “They can enable development of extremely specific tests to detect viruses for improved clinical diagnosis, and also methods to disable the virus for potential use in patient treatment”, says Sabeti.